AtechPro/atechpro_kelaud_komputing/readme.md

 ## 🔧 Current Fixation: Kali Linux GUI in Docker

-Right now, I'm kinda obsessed with running **Kali Linux with a proper GUI inside a Docker container** — file manager and all the pentesting goodies.
+Right now, I'm kinda obsessed with running **Kali Linux with a GUI inside a Docker container** — file manager and Infrastructure Setups

-The why?

 If I can make a full-on security toolkit that's portable, light, and you can just recreate it with containers?
 That feels like building something properly useful.

 What I'm fiddling with:
-- Getting XFCE4 desktop to run inside Docker
+- Getting XFCE4 desktop to run inside Docker (kali linux)
-- Peeking in with VNC
+- Peeking in with VNC (kali linux)
-- Hooking it up to the host's stuff (files, etc. - carefully!)
+- Hooking it up to the host's stuff (Filegator)
-- Making file managers like Thunar just work
+- Making file managers like Thunar just work (Filegator)
-- Trying to make containerized Kali a bit more secure
+- Trying to make containerized Kali a bit more secure (for curiousity)

 It's a bit of a mess sometimes, this experimenting.
 But it's working better than I thought it would.